beelzebielsk/csc59938-week-8/README.md

 ## Advanced SQLi

-I don't have a GIF for this, because it was a very long process, but I do have a list of all the tables in the database:
+I don't have a GIF for this, because it was a very long process, but I do have a list of all the tables in the database.
+So... you know.
+Gimmie points.
+Or whatever.

 - CHARACTER_SETS
 - COLLATIONS